IreneGarces/irenegarces.github.io/_pages/research.md

 *(with Sanjuán, A. I., Philippidis, G.)*

 **Bridging ex-post and ex-ante EU social indicator trends: An explorative modelling analysis for SDG4 and SDG5** *(with  Philippidis, G., Sanjuán, A. I.).
-Revise and Resubmit Humanities and social science communications.*
+Revise and Resubmit, Humanities and social science communications.*

 **Trade cost estimates of the EU single market** *(with  Francois, J.)*